Saymanning/Honey_Bee_Colony_Loss_US/README.md

 ### Stressors for Honey Bee Population in the US:

-There are many factors known to be contributing to high colony loss for managed honey bee colonies.
+There are many factor known to be contributing to high colony loss for managed honey bee colonies.
 These are called stressors.
 Most of these stressors can be grouped into what is known as, "The Four P's".

 **The Four P's**:
 - Parasites